-We can cover you for:
+Cyber insurance can cover you for:

-- Loss or Damage to Digital Assets
+- Loss of or damage to Digital Assets

-- Loss of Third Party Data
+- Loss of Third-Party Data

 - Cyber Extortion